OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 I've often heard people say that naming something is the hardest thing when it comes to Software, and the same was true for choosing a command to wrap up in a pipe.
 However in most CI/CD pipelines, once you have built and run any tests on your code, you probably want to package up your applications.
 So it felt pretty natural to choose the Octopus CLI [pack](https://octopus.com/docs/octopus-rest-api/octopus-cli/pack) command to create a pipe for.

-The added bonus was that the `pack` command only has a few required parameters, and the optional ones could be tackled later.
+The added bonus was that the `pack` command only has a few required parameters, and the optional ones could be tackled with some pipeline magic (more on that [later](#optional-pipe-variables)).

 There are 2 types of pipe that you can author:
  - Simple